-Pulmonary interstitial emphysema (PIE) refers to the abnormal location of air within the pulmonary interstitium and lymphatics.
-It typically results from rupture of overdistended alveoli following barotrauma in infants who have hyaline membrane disease.
-Interstitial emphysema can also occasionally be incidentally detected in adults.
+Pulmonary interstitial emphysema (PIE) refers to the abnormal location of gas within the pulmonary interstitium and lymphatics usually due to positive pressure ventilation.
+It typically results from rupture of overdistended alveoli following barotrauma in infants with respiratory distress syndrome.
+It may also occasionally be incidentally detected in adults.

 The reported incidence of PIE amongst infants admitted to the neonatal ICU is 2-3% 6.
-The incidence rises to 20-30% amongst premature infants.
+The incidence rises to 20-30% among premature infants.
 The highest frequencies are seen in low-birth-weight infants 7.

 Overall lung volumes are increased; however, the lungs are less compliant because they are splinted at a large volume by the air within the interstitium.
 This may further compromise the already critically ill child.
 Air-block complications of PIE such as pneumomediastinum, pneumothorax and pneumopericardium can be fatal.

-PIE may be focal affecting one lobe or diffuse and bilateral.
+Pulmonary interstitial emphysema (PIE) may be focal, affecting one lobe/lung or may be diffuse and bilateral.
 It has no predilection for any particular lobe.

 Chest radiographs will demonstrate some or all of the following features:

 - cystic or linear radiolucencies in the interstitium radiating from the hilum

 - affected segment is often hyperexpanded and static in volume on multiple radiographs

 pneumothorax, pneumomediastinum, or pneumopericardium

 - in supine patients, pneumomediastinum is evident by the sharp mediastinum sign